russaul/Matrix/README.md

-# MatrixProject
+# MatrixMethods
-Gauss Method and others
+Gauss Method for work with matrixes